Reliable Deniable Communication: Hiding Messages in Noise: Model -- Reliable Deniable Communication

 \subsection{Notational Conventions}

-Calligraphic symbols such as $\mathcal{C}$ denote sets.
-Boldface upper-case symbols such as $\mathbf{X}$ denote random variables, boldface lower-case symbols such as ${\mathbf x}$ denote particular instantiations of those random variables.
+Calligraphic symbols such as $\code$ denote sets.
+Boldface upper-case symbols such as $\vM$ denote random variables, lower-case symbols such as $\msg$ denote particular instantiations of those random variables.
 Vectors are denoted by an arrow above a symbol, such as in $\vx$.
+In particular, an arrow above a random variable such as $\vX$ denotes a vector random variable.

 For notational convenience, in this work, unless otherwise specified, all vectors are of length $n$, where $n$ corresponds to the {\it block-length} (number of channel uses).
+Let $\mathbf{A}$ be a random variable and taking values in an alphabet $\mathcal{A}$, and the probability distribution for $\mathbf{A}$ is denoted as $\{p_{\mathbf{A}}(a), a \in \mathcal{A} \}$, where $p_{\mathcal{A}}(a) = \Pr(\mathbf{A} = a)$.
+The probability $p_{\mathbf{A}}(a)$ is abbreviated as $p(a)$ and the probability distribution $\{p_{\mathbf{A}}(a)\}$ is abbreviated as $p(a)$ if there is no ambiguity.
 Probabilities of events are denoted with a subscript denoting the random variable(s) over which the probabilities are calculated.
+For instance,

-All logarithms in this work are binary, unless otherwise stated. { {The {\it Hamming weight} (number of non-zero entries) of a vector $\vx$ is denoted by $\wt(\vx)$, and the {\it Hamming distance} between two vectors $\vx$ and $\vy$ of equal length (the number of corresponding entries in which $\vx$ and $\vy$ differ) is denoted by $\dist({\vx, \vy)}$}.
-For any two numbers $a$ and $b$ in the interval $[0,1]$, we use $a \ast b$ to denote {\it binary convolution} of these two numbers, defined as $a(1-b) + b(1-a)$ -- this corresponds to the noise parameter of the BSC comprising of a BSC($a$) followed by a BSC($b$).
-As is standard in an information-theoretic context, the notation $\entropy{\cdot}$ corresponds to the {\it (binary) entropy function}, $\condentropy{\cdot}{\cdot}$ to {\it conditional entropy}, $\mutual{\cdot}{\cdot}$ to {\it mutual information}, and $\KL{\cdot}{\cdot}$ to the {\it Kullback-Leibler divergence} between two distributions.
+All logarithms in this work are binary, unless otherwise stated. { {The {\it Hamming weight} (number of non-zero entries) of a vector $\vx$ is denoted by $\wt{\vx}$, and the {\it Hamming distance} between two vectors $\vx$ and $\vy$ of equal length (the number of corresponding entries in which $\vx$ and $\vy$ differ) is denoted by $\dist(\vx, \vy)$}.
+The {\it support} of a vector is defined as the set of locations where it is non-zero.
+For any two numbers $a$ and $b$ in the interval $[0,1]$, we use $a \ast b$ to denote {\it binary convolution} of these two numbers, defined as $a(1-b) + b(1-a)$ -- this corresponds to the noise parameter of the BSC ({\it Binary Symmetric Channel}) comprising of a BSC($a$) followed by a BSC($b$).
+As is standard in an information-theoretic context, the notation $\entropy{\cdot}$ corresponds to the {\it (binary) entropy function}, $\condentropy{\cdot}{\cdot}$ to {\it conditional entropy}, $\mutual{\cdot}{\cdot}$ to {\it mutual information}, and $\KL{\cdot}{\cdot}$ to the {\it Kullback-Leibler divergence} between two probability distributions.
+Also, we use $\variation{p}{q}$ to denote the {\it variational distance} between any two probability distributions $p(a)$ and $q(a)$ defined over the same alphabet $\mathbf{A}$, {\it i.e.}, $\variation{p}{q}$ is defined as